GordonLei/DoranForge/README.md

 # Working on

 - If skills need target max health, add it to the skill description calculation (ex.
 60 + 4% max hp)
-- Some items (ex.
-Dark Seal) have an infinite loop when passive/active is parsed through HoverableItem
 - Item hit effect and tip have to add symbols

 # MAJOR PROBLEMS